ptc2ug/ptc2ug.github.io/members.md

 ### Recent Visiting Researchers

 {% include figure.html image="/assets/former/yura.png" position="left" caption="Yurij Kalyuzhnyi" width="200" %}
-<small>Yurij Kalyuzhnyi, a faculty member from the [Institute for Condensed Matter Physics](http://www.icmp.lviv.ua/en/people/kalyuzhnyi-yurii), was a visitor to the group during fall of 2019. </small>
+<small>Yurij Kalyuzhnyi, a Leading researcher in the Department of Theory of Solutions at the [Institute for Condensed Matter Physics](http://www.icmp.lviv.ua/en/people/kalyuzhnyi-yurii) in Lviv, Ukraine, was a visitor to the group during fall of 2019. </small>

 <small> </small>